skitsanos/foxx-builder/README.md

   An array of MIME types the route supports.

-  Common non-mime aliases like “json” or “html” are also supported and will be expanded to the appropriate MIME type (e.g. “application/json” and “text/html”).
+  Common non-mime aliases like “json” or “html” are also supported and will be expanded to the appropriate MIME type (e.g., “application/json” and “text/html”).

-  If the MIME type is recognized by Foxx the request body will be parsed into the appropriate structure before being validated.
-Currently only JSON, `application/x-www-form-urlencoded` and multipart formats are supported in this way.
+  If the MIME type is recognized by Foxx, the request body will be parsed into the appropriate structure before being validated.
+Currently, only JSON, `application/x-www-form-urlencoded` and multipart formats are supported.

   If the MIME type indicated in the request headers does not match any of the supported MIME types, the first MIME type in the list will be used instead.